GLOBAL MARKETS-Stocks rise, U.S. yields slip as markets await Fed rate hike | Business

 GLOBAL MARKETS-Stocks rise, U.S. yields slip as markets await Fed rate hike

-A gauge of global equity markets rose slightly on Tuesday while 10-year U.S. Treasury yields slid from 3% amid investor caution ahead of the biggest single-day rate hike expected by the U.S. Federal Reserve since 2000.
-In a sign of the challenge the Fed faces in subduing rising consumer prices, data showed U.S. job openings hit a record in March as worker shortages persisted, suggesting employers may raise wages in a move that would likely fuel inflation.
+The benchmark note's yield slid from 3% after breaching the key milestone for the first time since December 2018 on Monday.
+The dollar fell against a basket of major currencies as investors weighed how much of the Fed's expected move to hike rates this week and beyond was already priced in.

-A gauge of global equity markets rose slightly on Tuesday while 10-year U.S. Treasury yields slid from 3% amid investor caution ahead of the biggest single-day rate hike expected by the U.S. Federal Reserve since 2000.
+A gauge of global equity markets edged higher on Tuesday while 10-year U.S. Treasury yields eased back from the 3% level as investors remained cautious, expecting the Federal Reserve to hike rates by the most in a single day since 2000.
+In a sign of the challenge the Fed faces in fighting inflation, data showed U.S. job openings hit a record in March as worker shortages persisted, suggesting employers may need to raise wages.

-On Thursday, the Bank of England is expected to raise rates for the fourth time in a row.
-In Asia, equities were mostly steady in holiday-thinned trade, with both China and Japan markets shut.
+The Bank of England is expected to raise rates on Thursday for the fourth time in a row.
+Asian equities were mostly steady in holiday-thinned trade, with both Chinese and Japanese markets shut.
 But in Hong Kong, Alibaba shares fell as much as 9% on worries over the status of its billionaire founder Jack Ma.

-A state media report that Chinese authorities had taken action against a person surnamed Ma hit the stock hard, but it recouped losses after the report was revised to make clear it was not the company's founder.
-Hong Kong's Hang Seng index was up 0.1% and South Korea's KOSPI declined 0.3%.
-Australia's S&P/ASX 200 index fell 0.4% as the central bank raised rates and flagged more hikes ahead to contain inflation.
+A state media report that Chinese authorities took action against a person surnamed Ma hit the stock hard, but it recouped losses after the report was revised to make clear it was not the company's founder.
+Germany's benchmark 10-year Bund yield rose to 1% for the first time since 2015, before retreating as caution set in ahead of the anticipated U.S. and UK rate hikes this week.

-The yield on 10-year Treasury notes was down 7.4 basis points to 2.922%.
-The benchmark note's yield slid from 3% after breaching the key psychological milestone for the first time since December 2018 on Monday.
+The yield on 10-year Treasury notes was down 4.2 basis points to 2.954%.
+The benchmark note's yield slid from 3% after breaching the key milestone for the first time since December 2018 on Monday.

 The dollar fell against a basket of major currencies as investors weighed how much of the Fed's expected move to hike rates this week and beyond was already priced in.
 The dollar, which has been supported by safe haven buying on worries over the economic outlook, stayed just below the nearly two-decade high reached in April and the euro steadied above the lowest level in more five than years hit last month.

-The dollar index fell 0.222%, while the euro was up 0.31% at $1.0537.
-The Japanese yen strengthened 0.20% to 129.89 per dollar.
+The dollar index fell 0.097%, while the euro up 0.17% to $1.0522.
+The Japanese yen strengthened 0.01% to 130.15 per dollar.
 Elsewhere in currency markets, the Australian dollar jumped after the central bank raised its cash rate by a surprisingly large 25 basis points to 0.35%, the first hike in more than a decade.
 It also flagged more rate hikes to come as it pulls down the curtain on massive pandemic-related stimulus.

 The Aussie was up 0.9% at $0.712 as a majority of analysts in a Reuters poll had expected a rise to only 0.25%.
 Oil slipped as concerns about demand due to China's prolonged COVID lockdowns outweighed support from a possible European oil embargo on Russia over the war in Ukraine.

-U.S. crude fell 0.77% to $104.36 a barrel and Brent was at $106.86, down 0.67% on the day.
-London copper prices fell to three-month lows as COVID-19 restrictions in top consumer China and the prospect of aggressive U.S. rate hikes fuelled worries about weaker global growth hitting metals demand.
+U.S. crude futures settled down $2.76 at $102.41 a barrel, while Brent fell $2.61 to settle at $104.97 a barrel.
+Copper and aluminium prices fell sharply as weak manufacturing data on Monday, COVID-19 outbreaks in China and rising rates stoked fears that demand for metals will soften.

-Benchmark copper on the London Metal Exchange was down 2.5% at $9,525.50 a tonne.
-Gold firmed, tracking a slight retreat in U.S. Treasury yields and the dollar, while investors eyed an aggressive Fed rate hike on Wednesday.
+Benchmark copper on the London Metal Exchange (LME) slid 3.4% at $9,435 a tonne in late trade, while LME aluminium fell 4.2% at $2,925.50 a tonne.
+Gold firmed, tracking a slight retreat in Treasury yields and the dollar, while investors eyed an aggressive rate hike by the Fed on Wednesday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)